-Protective screens for bus drivers are being trialled on Public buses to protect Bus Captains from harm.
+Protective screens for bus drivers were previously trialled on Public buses to protect Bus Captains from harm.

 The 6-month trial by the Land Transport Authority (LTA) commenced on Saturday, 13 January 2018, with an initial 8 buses plying the roads.
-A further 8 buses with protective screens installed are expected to commence passenger service trials in February 2018.
+A further 8 buses with protective screens installed eventually commence passenger service trials in February 2018.

-The protective screens are made of impact resistant plastic and retrofitted onto existing buses.
-The authorities hope that the additional protection for Bus Captains will deter assaults and potential hijacks.
+The protective screens are made of impact-resistant plastic and retrofitted onto existing buses.
+The authorities hoped that the additional protection for Bus Captains would deter assaults and potential hijacks.

 The possibility of trialling bus protective screens was first raised in Parliament in November 2017.
-Now, the 6-month trial intends to test the effectiveness and feasibility of the protective screens.
+The 6-month trial, which materialised in 2018, intended to test the effectiveness and feasibility of the protective screens.

-A total of sixteen buses are installed with the screens.
-These are 4 buses from each of the 4 public bus operators (SBS Transit, SMRT Buses, Tower Transit & Go-Ahead Singapore).
-While the SMRT Buses & Tower Transit buses were retrofitted by January 2018, the SBS Transit & Go-Ahead Singapore buses will be retrofitted later by February 2018.
+A total of sixteen buses were installed with the screens: four buses each for each of the 4 public bus operators (SBS Transit, SMRT Buses, Tower Transit & Go-Ahead Singapore).
+While the SMRT Buses & Tower Transit buses were retrofitted by January 2018, the SBS Transit & Go-Ahead Singapore buses were retrofitted later, by February 2018.

 Part of the trial includes gathering feedback from commuters and bus captains on the screens, which have attracted complaints in other countries relating to their “blinding glare”.

 Assaults on bus captains are uncommon in Singapore but not unheard of.
 In December 2016, three bus captains – one driving service 93 and two others driving service 129 – were physically assaulted in separate incidents by a Chinese male commuter who had boarded their buses along Bartley Road.